patchew-project/qemu/docs/tools/qemu-nbd.rst

 .. option:: -e, --shared=NUM

   Allow up to *NUM* clients to share the device (default ``1``), 0 for unlimited.

-Safe for readers, but for now, consistency is not guaranteed between multiple writers.
+.. option:: -m, --multi-conn=MODE

+  When multiple clients are allowed at once (via :option:`--shared`), controls whether the NBD protocol MULTI_CONN bit is advertised to clients.
+This defaults to ``auto``, which advertises the bit for readonly connections (:option:`--read-only`) but not for writeable connections; it can also be set to ``on`` or ``off`` to override the default.
+Advertising this bit informs clients whether a flush from one client has guaranteed consistency to subsequent access from a parallel client.

 .. option:: -t, --persistent